Kant's teleology: Influences of Kant's teleology on biology

 Kant's teleology has influenced contemporary biological thought, particularly with scientists use of functional language in their characterisation of organism's parts and biological processes.
 Kant's writing on teleology has impacted contemporary biology as he addressed the problem of how it is possible for organisms to have functions and for biological purposes to exist without the presupposition of a divine designer existing.

 One particular example of a contemporary biologist influenced by Kant's ideas may be seen in Roth (2014).
 The anti reductionist approach proposed by Kant, that organisms cannot be understood as composed of pre-existing parts, Roth (2014) argues that this approach may be used as a model for contemporary biology.
-Furthermore, Walsh (2006) argues that Kant's characterisation of organisms as "natural purposes" ought to play a vital role in explaining ontogenetic development and adaptive evolution.
+Furthermore, Denis M. Walsh (2006) argues that Kant's characterisation of organisms as "natural purposes" ought to play a vital role in explaining ontogenetic development and adaptive evolution.
 As well as arguing against Kant's theory that natural purposiveness is not revealed through an objective principle of nature rather saying that purposiveness of organisms is a natural phenomenon through appealing to recent biological studies in self-organization.
 Walsh(2006) however believes that Kant's idea of organisms being natural purposes provides biological explanations.